-Want your organization or school to be pictured in next year's Red Ribbon Planning & Resource Guide?
+Want your school or organization to be pictured in next year's Red Ribbon Planning & Resource Guide?
 Email us electronic photos (preferably JPG) with descriptions of the activities to Barbara.Dorman@dbhdd.ga.gov.

 RED RIBBON ACROSS THE STATE

 A host of colorful, fun and meaningful Red Ribbon events will be held across the state of Georgia.